S-Daman/pokeorange/README.md

 - This ends up in a failure because the ball refuses to open/function like a normal Poke Ball (just like the original GS Ball!)
 - Kurt's theory is the GS Ball needs a 'key' to open and this key would need to be crafed from another pair of feathers, but he doesn't have any more feathers so he gives up and shelves the Ball.
 He was probably able to obtain one of each in his Pokemon journey during his youth from someone else (An Ecruteak priest maybe?)
 - He doesn't recognize the ball in GSC/HGSS when the player brings it to him because he has not made it yet
-- The GS Ball only opens after catching a mon if the trainer has these feathers since they’d be blessed as a trainer with pure heart by meeting these legends
 - Kurt really treasures the GS Ball and never let Cora touch it, so growing up, she is fascinated by the GS Ball and believes it contains something special
 - She gets bored of simply making Poke Balls from Apricorns and eventually convinces Kurt to let her go on a journey to get more Rainbow and Silver feathers so they can truly craft the Ultimate Poke Ball together once she returns home
 - Kurt gives her the GS Ball as a good luck charm on her journey and she leaves
 - Cora goes to the shrine in Ilex Forest to pray, but the GS Ball causes a space/time distortion and Celebi appears
 - In the time warp, the ball opens and Celebi gets captured in it
-- The GS Ball and Cora are spit out into the past (some time 6 months after RBY/FRLG) and get separated
+- The GS Ball and Cora are spit out into the past on the Orange Islands (some time 6 months after RBY/FRLG) and get separated

 # Right after RBY/FRLG:
 - Giovanni disbands Team Rocket and pays a visit to the Orange Team Rocket branch saying he’ll revive it one day
 - TR Orange branch (Leader: Sird, Admins: Orm and Carl https://bulbapedia.bulbagarden.net/wiki/The_Three_Beasts)
 - Orange branch wanted to overthrow Giovanni before during TR's prime.
-Since TR disbands, they need to postpone their plans and focus on the TR revival
+Since TR disbanded, they need to postpone their plans and focus on the TR revival
-- Right before TR disbanded, they get their hands on the Legendary Beasts (Entei, Raikou and Suicune) since their leader (Sird) is really talented
+- Right before TR disbanded, they got their hands on the Legendary Beasts (Entei, Raikou and Suicune) since their leader (Sird) is really talented
 - They have technology to easily capture mons by turning them into stone (similar to Hunter J in the Pokemon DP anime)

 # Present: